seangpachareonsub/honne/README.md

 The `IndividualMessages` and `Messages` models go hand in hand to create conversations between users on the app.
 When a new match occurs between two users, a conversation is immediately created for them.
 This is achieved through two requests:

-* `POST` request to `/api/messages` endpoint and includes both user's primary keys and an initial empty messages field.
+* `POST` request to `/api/messages` endpoint which includes both user's primary keys and an initial empty messages field.
 The messages field is a `models.ManyToMany` field drawing data from the `IndividualMessages` model.
 * `PATCH` request sent to both users using the `/api/users/<int:pk>` endpoint to update their conversations field to include the new conversation

 ``` js